- Fee assured

 Courses offered to GPs

 I am always willing to discuss and explain the management of arrhythmias and current treatment strategies with GPs.
-Please contact my secretary or the the GP liaison team at BUPA Cromwell Hospital.
+Please contact me directly on 07730 432 431 or via my secretary or the GP liaison team at BUPA Cromwell Hospital.

 - MB BS PhD UCL 2000